DoxasticFox/odd-one-out-game/README.md

     execfile("odd one out.py")

-then call `odd` function from the console like so
+then call `odd` function from the interpreter like so

     >>> odd('arm', 'leg', 'computer')
     'computer'